Fear setting - Don't let fear cripple you

 During ancient times fear had a purpose.
 It was here to prevent us from getting eaten alive or survive natural disasters.
 Nowadays fear is very much manufactured and fabricated.
 First by society and the media then by our own minds.

 I am not trying to cast any aspersions nor deny any conspiracy theories.
-In this discussion it is neither here nor there.
+It is neither here nor there in this discussion.

 The medias will do what they do which is try to get viewership and audience.
 The media will turn the info into something that will get your amygdala hooked.
 Fear is one of the greatest ingredient to get eyes and clicks.

-Are you starting sentences like “oh I wish I could do this or that but I don’t think it would work out ?”
+Are you starting sentences like “oh I wish I could do this or that but I don’t think it can work out ?”
 How do you know it won’t workout ?
 Do you have foreseeing abilities ?
-Well you probably don’t but fear has made your vision skewed and has prevented you from seeing reality as it is now, not as how you made it out to be.
+Probably not, but fear has made your vision skewed and has prevented you from seeing reality as it is now, not as how you made it out to be.

 The greek philosopher Seneca used to say that we suffer more in imagination than in reality.
 Those timeless words are deep in meaning.
 We exaggerate things in our minds and forsake reality as it is.